jspaezp/ms2ml/README.md

 1. Api documentation.
    - Documentation is critical, if it is not documented, It will be deleted (because nobody will use it ...)
    - Within reason, all external api should be documented, typed, in-code commented, have a docstring, check that it renders well using mkdocs and an example.
+   - All classes should have a static `_sample` static method that gives a sample of that object, and its docstring shoudl include an example on how to generate it.

 ## Target audience